Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 What’s sometimes called Nungwi’s little sister, Kendwa is just south from Nungwi.
 It has the same pristine sand and water, with little impact from the tides so you can swim all day long.
 Similar to Nungwi, you’ll find this as one of the best swimming, snorkeling and diving beaches on Zanzibar.
 In Kendwa, brightly colored starfish are found just off shore — bring your waterproof camera to get pictures of these beauties (but don’t pick them up!).

 Kendwa village is a small smattering of resorts and restaurants, with a few vendors offering things like parasailing.
-Vendors selling fruit, souvenirs, henna, and massages on Kendwa, but typically vendors stick more to Nungwi (but you may still see some).
+Vendors selling fruit, souvenirs, henna, and massages.
+Vendors typically stick more to Nungwi though.

 Kendwa beach is just a 15 minute drive from Nungwi beach.

 Come for: beaches known for luxury resorts and remote fishing villages.
-Swimming only during high tide.
+Take note that you will only be able to swim here during high tide.

 Kiwengwa is the most popular beach on this side of Zanzibar.
 Come relax on the sand, rent an umbrella, and just say “Hapana” [“no”] if you’re interested in anything the vendors are trying to sell you.
-The northern part of the island is better for just relaxing on the beach, but the entire area is very popular, especially with Italian tourists who stay at the upscale resorts behind the beach.
-It’s a popular place with tourists, so you’ll find restaurants, cafes, and cabanas to rent, along with tourist booths selling excursions.
+The northern part of the island is better for a relaxing day on the beach, but the entire area is very popular.
+Especially with Italian tourists who stay at the upscale resorts behind the beach.
+Due to this area being a popular tourist area, you’ll find lots of restaurants, cafes, and cabanas to rent, along with tourist booths selling excursions.

 The small village here is a quiet fishing village, with colonial style buildings hiding fish markets and a few vendors on one side, sprinkled with a few high-rise resorts.
-The main pull of Matemwe is the seclusion: there are a few boats that will take you to nearby Mnemba island (more on that below, in our guide to the nearby islands), but you’ll find a quieter paradise without all the things to do.
-If you want to just hang on the beach, and not do much else, Matemwe is the spot for you.
+The main pull of Matemwe is the seclusion: there are a few boats that will take you to nearby Mnemba island (more on that below, in our guide to the nearby islands), but you’ll find a quieter paradise and not do much else.
+If you're looking to relax, Matemwe is the spot for you.

-Just know the beach battles the tide — it’s not an ideal swimming beach: low tide pulls the water out from the shore, creating a huge sandy short (a mile out) dotted with sea urchins and seaweed.
+Just know that this beach battles the tide — it’s not an ideal swimming beach: low tide pulls the water out from the shore, creating a huge sandy short (a mile out) dotted with sea urchins and seaweed.

 Come for: the prettiest beaches, snorkeling, boat trips, swimming (depending on the time of day) and some gorgeous views.
 Some think the eastern beaches are the best on Zanzibar, but only if you stick to the ones including and south of Paje — up by Pongwei and Uroa aren't worth your time (and have had reports of some dangerous activity ... best to skip 'em).

 A total favorite for beach bums.
 The beach here is full of cafes and restaurants but has a relaxed vibe, bookended by lodges and hostels with some more upscale resorts.
-Paje has more of a backpacker vibe, with all those postcard views you’re wanting: soft, white sand, swaying palm trees, and gorgeously clear and blue water.
-Our volunteers mention that it's way pretty, cheaper than Nungwi, but was a bit more crowded.
+Paje has more of a backpacker vibe, with all those postcard views you’re wanting: soft sand, swaying palm trees, and gorgeously clear and blue water.
+Our volunteers mentioned that it's super pretty and cheaper than Nungwi, but it was a bit more crowded.

 Paje is a mecca for expat travelers: come for amazing views, crystal clear water perfect for snorkeling, and some yummy restaurants.
-Imagine sipping a green smoothie while sitting in a beanbag right on the sand at Mr. Kahawa – that's what a day in Paje looks for.
+Imagine sipping a green smoothie while sitting in a beanbag right on the sand at Mr. Kahawa!

 As far as swimming goes, Paje is a fab option if you’re there during high tide (you know the drill, low tide pulls the water out far from the beachfront).
 Here, low tide does reveal some low water pools across the beach where you may spot some crab or starfish friends.

-Some say they can’t relax with so many people asking if you want to buy some fresh fruit, tours for the day, or jewelry while you try and snooze on the white sands of beaches like Nungwi, but you won’t find that in Jambiani.
-It’s a chill, relaxed, and quiet fishing village surrounded with one of the stunning beaches Zanzibar is known for.
-You’ll need to catch shade in the palm trees rather than paying for an umbrella: this spot is secluded.
+Some say they can’t relax while frequently being asked if they want to buy some fresh fruit, tours for the day, or jewelry while trying to snooze on the white sands of beaches like Nungwi.
+Good news, you won’t find that in Jambiani.
+It’s a chill, relaxed, and quiet fishing village surrounded by one of the stunning beaches Zanzibar is known for.
+You’ll be able to catch shade in the palm trees rather than paying for an umbrella: this spot is secluded.

-A day on Jambiani’s sand means exploring the different section of beach (Check out coral beach!), completely unwind with a book and a fresh coconut in your hand, and soak in the baby blue water.
+A day on Jambiani’s sand means exploring the different sections of the beach (Check out the coral beach!), completely unwinding with a book and a fresh coconut in your hand, and soaking in the baby blue water.
 You’ll find a few people who can rent out snorkel gear by asking around (the beach is fringed with cool cafes and restaurants, but the place stays quiet).
 The snorkeling is rather fantastic here.

 It’s also quite popular to rent bikes for the day and peddle down the coast.
 Like other beaches on this side of Zanzibar, it has spectacular swimming, just not at low tide.
 You’ll also see a more natural beach (some of the busier beaches will have beachcombers to remove all of the seaweed for a pristine look — not the case in Jambiani).